DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Placing hands on desk.
 Light Knight Jeanne made a clear declaration.

-"Not just consider, let's do it."
+"Let's not just consider, but do it."